-Holden BARINA Review
+HOLDEN BARINA Review

 Summary:

-What we did not: Poor crash-test rating.
+What we don't like: Poor crash-test rating.

-The Holden BARINA Review in detail:
+HOLDEN BARINA review in detail:

 The Barina is made in Korea by GM-Daewoo and is obviously built down to a price.
 It is the smallest Holden.